SCADA-LTS/Scada-LTS/ScadaLTS-UI-1/src/components/charts/Charts_README.md

 - range-color (Not in PieChart)
 - range-label (Not in PieChart)

-Additional properties for Gauge chart:
+Additional properties for Gauge chart and Cylinder Gauge chart:
 - min
 - max
 - refresh-rate